Kelvinskell/vhost.sh/README.md

 To simplify things, you can create an alias in your _bash.aliases_ file and call up the script from any where within your system by simply invoking the alias.

 **Note:**
-- This script is specially adapted for systems running on Debian based distributions.
-Therefore, it may not run on non-Debian systems.
 - The script is configured to recognise only domain names ending in `.com`, `.org`, and `.edu` as valid domain names.
 - you can always modify this script as needed, to suit your individualised purposes.